mattermost/mattermost-handbook/operations/operations/company-processes/issue-solution.md

 When a decision is complex and can’t be reached efficiently even after a well-prepared ISP, we should use a RAPID framework.
 This is in specific cases when:

-- A team has become too large to easily get all of the needed voices in one room
+- A team has become too large to easily get all of the needed voices in one room.
-- Consensus cannot be reached within 5-20 minutes of discussion
+- Consensus cannot be reached within 5-20 minutes of discussion.

 Here is an Example of a RAPID.
 In an Issue/Proposed Solution using RAPID: